 From time to time, teachers and administrators may give students detention hours for disciplinary reasons, attendance, tardiness, or academic problems.
-Detention will be administered at the teacher's discretion before or after school and/or during lunch.
 The teacher will allow the student to contact their parent and inform them of their detention.
 It is the responsibility of the student to attend these detention hours when assigned with materials and books to study.
 (Detention hours will be changed only for medical reason, family deaths, etc., or for other reasons deemed necessary by the office.)
 Failure to report for a detention hour will result in: 1^{st} offense - 1 day of ISS.
 Students who serve lunch detention will have an opportunity to eat their lunch.